PaloAltoNetworks/pan-os-upgrade-assurance/docs/panos-upgrade-assurance/api/utils.md

 There are no hardcoded items against which the configuration is checked.
 This class is used in many places in this package and it uses a specific [`dialect`](/panos/docs/panos-upgrade-assurance/dialect).

+`ConfigElement` (`str`, `dict`): Type alias for a configuration element in `requested_config` which is either a string or a
+    dictionary with a single key.
+This alias is being used over the `ConfigParser` class to increase clarification.

 :::note
 Configuration elements beginning with an exclamation mark (!) is referred to as `not-element`s in this dialect and it should be considered such in any place documented in the `ConfigParser` class.
 Please refer to the `dialect` documentation for